What *Not* To Do During Mercury Retrograde Cycles

 While you may be able to anticipate that certain snafus may occur during this timeframe—after all, considering retrograde cycles happen multiple times per year, we’ve lived through many—it's also helpful to know what not to do during Mercury retrograde so you don't unnecessarily press your luck.
 That’s where we come in.
 Below find a refresher on what this planetary movement means for you, and an exhaustive list of what not to do during Mercury retrograde.

 Mercury is the fastest moving planet in the solar system—it's the closest to the sun, making its orbital path a little more speedy than its neighboring planets.
 When it passes Earth (which happens three or four times a year), it slows down a bit, making the planet of communication appear as though it's spinning backwards—with the operative word being "appear."
-In actuality, it's not actually spinning backwards, but it's slowed-down speed is connected with a variety of things in life becoming a bit muddled in areas of life Mercury rules: communication, travel, and technology.
+In actuality, it's not actually spinning backward, but its slowed-down speed is connected with a variety of things in life becoming a bit muddled in the areas of life that Mercury rules: communication, travel, and technology.